norc-heal/heal-app-docs/docs/datadir/prepare.md

 # Prepare Your Data Package for Submission

 Once you have finished preparing your data package locally, you can use this tab to prepare your data package for submission to a repository.
-The "flavor(s)" of shareable data package that you produce for submission to a repository will depend on how and when you want to share your data.
-For guidance on how to determine what flavor(s) of shareable data package, refer to the [Data Packaging Guidance Documentation](https://norc-heal.github.io/heal-data-pkg-guide/submit/){target="_blank"} on preparing your data package for submission.
+The "flavor(s)" of shareable data package that you choose to produce for submission to a repository will depend on how and when you want to share your data.
+For guidance on how to determine what flavor(s) of shareable data package you should create, refer to the [Data Packaging Guidance Documentation](https://norc-heal.github.io/heal-data-pkg-guide/submit/){target="_blank"} on preparing your data package for submission.

 1. First, select the flavor of data package that you want to prepare:
     1. Open-access now